georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

          The path has to point to the template file, for example :code:`EXT:foobar/Resources/Private/Templates/ViewHelpers/Widget/Paginate/Index.html`

          .. important::
-            `list.paginate.templatePath` needs to be added to the setting `overrideFlexformSettingsIfEmpty`!
+            :typoscript:`list.paginate.templatePath` needs to be added to the setting :typoscript:`overrideFlexformSettingsIfEmpty`!

    Default